 The Quality Assurance Model relies on synergies between strategies (executive level), policies (management level) and guidelines/protocols (operational level) in the following domains:

 - Institutional Resources

 - Students Services

-The Quality Assurance Model harmonizes the standardization of practices, processes, documentation across all GBS departments, campuses and partners’ locations to guarantee consistent learning outcomes for all graduates and a sense of belonging for all employees.
+The Quality Assurance Model standardizes practices, processes, and documentation across all departments, campuses, and partners’ locations to guarantee consistent learning outcomes for all students and a sense of belonging for all employees.

-However, cultural or legal specificities are taken into consideration to enhance exclusive added-values and identity of campuses or program locations situated outside of Switzerland.
-This flexibility allows governance and empowerment to remain at the heart of GBS educational activities without jeopardizing compliance with GBS Quality Assurance Model.
+However, cultural or legal factors are taken into consideration to promote the unique value and identity of individual campuses or program locations outside of Switzerland.
+This flexibility allows governance and empowerment to remain at the heart of Geneva Business School’s educational activities without jeopardizing compliance with its Quality Assurance Model.

-In Switzerland, the Swiss educational system is composed of Public and Private Institutes.
-It is important to highlight that only Swiss public universities are recognized by the state.
+In Switzerland, the Swiss educational system is composed of Public and Private Institutions.
+It is important to highlight that normally, only Swiss public universities are recognized by the state.

-To elaborate further, the Swiss public universities are managed by the state and the degrees are equally issued by the state or state-run governing entity.
+To elaborate further, Swiss public universities are managed by the state and the degrees are equally issued by the state or a state-run governing entity.